Metacomet: Name change

-In the spring of 1660 Metacom's brother Wamsutta appeared before the court of Plymouth to request that he and his brother be given English names in accordance with Wampanoag custom, in which new names marked significant moments in time (such as, in this case, Wamsutta's father's death).
-The court agreed and Wamsutta had his name changed to Alexander, and Metacom's was changed to Philip.
+In the spring of 1660, Metacom's brother Wamsutta appeared before the court of Plymouth to request that he and his brother be given English names in accordance with Wampanoag custom, in which new names marked significant moments in time (such as, in this case, Wamsutta's father's death).
+The court agreed, and Wamsutta had his name changed to Alexander, and Metacom's was changed to Philip.

 Author Nathaniel Philbrick has suggested that the Wampanoag may have taken action at the urging of Wamsutta's interpreter, the Christian neophyte John Sassamon.
-Metacom was later called "King Philip" by the English.
+Metacom was later called "King Philip" by the English, though king was not a word which could be directly translated into Wampanoag.
+Historians theorize that sachem is the closest in meaning.

 King Philip's War

 King Philip used tribal alliances to coordinate efforts to push European colonists out of New England.
 Many of the native tribes in the region wanted to push out the colonists following conflicts over land use, diminished game as a consequence of expanding European settlement, and other tensions.

+To the west, the Iroquois Confederation was also fighting against neighboring tribes in the Beaver Wars, pushing them from the west and encroaching on Metacom's territory.
+Finally, in 1671, the colonial leaders of the Plymouth Colony forced major concessions from Metacom.
+Metacom surrendered much of his tribe's armament and ammunition, and agreed that they were subject to English law.
+The encroachment continued until hostilities broke out in 1675.

 As the colonists brought their growing numbers to bear, King Philip and some of his followers took refuge in the great Assowampset Swamp in southern Massachusetts.
 He held out for a time, with his family and remaining followers.

 Hunted by a group of rangers led by Captain Benjamin Church, King Philip was fatally shot by a praying Indian named John Alderman, on August 12, 1676, in the Miery Swamp near Mount Hope in Bristol, Rhode Island.
 He was shot by Alderman for killing his brother.
 After his death, his wife and nine-year-old son were captured and sold as slaves in Bermuda.
 Philip's head was mounted on a pike at the entrance to Plymouth, Massachusetts, where it remained for more than two decades.
 His body was cut into quarters and hung in trees.
 Alderman was given Philip's right hand as a trophy.

+Remaining Native Americans that weren't killed during the war relocated to join other tribes or reservations, while many Native American leaders were sold into slavery.